saulpw/visidata/www/docs/loaders.md

 ## 4. Define Sheet-specific Commands

-`Command()` and `globalCommand()` have the same signature:
+`<Sheet>.addCommand()` and `globalCommand()` have the same signature:

-`Command(keystrokes, execstr, helpstr, longname)`
+`[...]Command(default_keybinding, longname, execstr)`

     class FooSheet(Sheet):
         ...

-        commands = [
-            Command('b', 'cursorRow.set_bar(0)', 'reset bar to 0', 'reset-bar')
-        ]
+    FooSheet.addCommand('b', 'reset-bar', 'cursorRow.set_bar(0)')

-- Reasonably intuitive and mnemonic default keybindings should be chosen.
+- Optionally, a reasonably intuitive and mnemonic default keybindings could be chosen.
-- The longname allows the command to be rebound by a more descriptive name, and for the command to be redefined for other contexts (so all keystrokes bound to that command will take on the new action).
+- The longname is a mandatory argument and allows the command to be rebound by a more descriptive name, and for the command to be redefined for other contexts (so all keystrokes bound to that command will take on the new action).

+See the [commands design document]() and [commands checklist]() for more details.

 ## Full Example